 Rights of Protesters

-Key tips on rights, limitations on speech and action, and what to do if arrested.
-Includes link to wallet-size guide and ACLU Arizona Need Legal Help page.
-Provided by ACLU Arizona.
+This ACLU Arizona page provides key tips on rights, limitations on speech and action, and what to do if you are arrested.
+It includes a link to the ACLU Arizona Need Legal Help page.

 What to Do If You Are Stopped by the Police

-Key tips on rights, if stopped in your car, if at home, and what to do if taken to a police station.
-Includes link to wallet-size guide provided by the ACLU.
+This ACLU page provides key tips about your rights in the home and in your car and what to do if taken to a police station.
+It includes a link to a wallet-sized guide provided by the ACLU.

 Arizona State Capitol Grounds Regulations on Assembly and Protesting